OpenSourceEcon/DJIA_NormPeakPlot/README.md

 ## 3. Contributing to this visualization code
 If you wish to improve or enhance this code or if you find errors or bugs, please consider the following ways to contribute to this project.
-* Browse the repository [Issues](issues) for know areas that need attention
+* Browse the repository [Issues](issues) for know areas that need attention.
-* Submit questions or suggestions by submitting a new issue in the repository [Issues](issues)
+* Submit questions or suggestions by submitting a new issue in the repository [Issues](issues).
-* Submit a pull request with your proposed changes
+* Submit a pull request with your proposed changes.